N'Gai Croal

-N'Gai Croal is a video game critic and consultant, previously employed by Newsweek, currently involved in his own consultancy company.
+N'Gai Croal is an American writer and a former video game critic and consultant, previously employed by Newsweek.

 Croal started out as consumer technology writer at Newsweek, later writing the Newsweek-associated Level Up blog.

 In 2008, Croal criticised alleged racism in the Japanese game Resident Evil 5.

+In 2022, Croal joined Microsoft Game Dev as an editorial director, overseeing an online content hub devoted to game creators and game development.